About First Fruits Farm

 We rotationally graze our animals: sheep and chickens in the pasture, ducks on grass, and pigs in the woods!
 Our sheep are 100% grass fed, while our chickens, ducks, and pigs are supplemented with organic feed.
 We are in the process or growing our own hay and want to eventually grow our own small grains.
 We currently have bees and have a little bit of raw honey to sell–just message us!
-We started our orchard this year (2022) and plan to add to it each year.
+We started our orchard in 2022 and hope to add to it each year.

 We want to be as sustainable and self-sufficient as possible, eventually feeding the farm from the farm, and build toward regeneration (improving the quality of both food and soil).
 It takes time to get everything working together, but we believe the benefits to our health, the health of the community and environment is worth the investment!

 We are growing slowly intentionally.
 We want to work with nature by observing and adjusting, designing from patterns that present themselves.